Turkey Fryer Oil FAQs

 Which Oil Should You Use to Fry Turkey?

-Peanut oil is the best oil for deep frying turkey, as its high flash point makes it less likely to catch on fire.
+Peanut oil is the best oil for deep frying turkey because its high flash point makes it less likely to catch on fire.
 The best oil for fried turkey should also be low in saturated fat because the turkey will absorb a small amount of oil as it cooks.

 Which Peanut Oil Should You Purchase?